ruth-mapr/drill/_docs/query/003-query-hbase.md

   4. Issue the following command to verify that the data is in the `testdata.txt` file:

          cat testdata.txt | hbase shell
   5. Issue `exit` to leave the `hbase shell`.
   6. Start Drill.
 Refer to [Starting/Stopping Drill](/confluence/pages/viewpage.action?pageId=44994063) for instructions.
   7. Use Drill to issue the following SQL queries on the “students” and “clicks” tables:

-    a.
-Issue the following query to see the data in the “students” table:
+     1. Issue the following query to see the data in the “students” table:

             SELECT * FROM hbase.`students`;

         The query returns binary results:

             Query finished, fetching results ...